back to index

 Here's my personal webpage's button.
 Feel free to add it to your own personal page if you want to.
 Just don't imply I condone whatever it's next to.

-<a target="_blank" href="https://objectionable.solutions"><img src="88x31.png" title="Objectionable Solutions" alt="88 by 31 pixel button of A witchy scene of a shooting star over a lake, the cursive text reads 'objectionable solutions'"/></a>
+88 by 31 pixel button of A witchy scene of a shooting star over a lake.
+Cursive text reads 'objectionable solutions' above the star

-88 by 31 pixel button showing a witchy scene of a shooting star over a lake, the cursive text reads 'objectionable solutions'
+Markup <a href="https://objectionable.solutions"> <img src="88x31.png" title="Objectionable Solutions" alt="88 by 31 pixel button of A witchy scene of a shooting star over a lake.
+Cursive text reads 'objectionable solutions' above the star"/> </a>

 I also made the "Link the world" button on top of the index page, if you feel like using that one.
 It's just an image link on it's own, but you can always link it to your own web directory.